sodiboo/niri-flake/docs.md

-# Outputs provided by this flake
+# Packages provided by this flake

 ## `packages.<system>.niri-stable`